jujhars13/jujhars13/README.md

 - 🔭 I’m currently working on: Myself
 - 🤔 I’m looking for help with: Evolving
-- 💬 Ask me about: DevSecOps, Containers, Linux, Node.js, Teams
+- 💬 Ask me about: DevSecOps, Containers, Linux, Node.js, Humans
 - 📫 How to reach me: LinkedIn, Github
 - 😄 Pronouns: He/him
-- ⚡ Fun fact: I published my first website on GeoCities using Notepad when I was 11 years old.
+- ⚡ Fun fact: I published my first website on GeoCities using Windows Notepad when I was 11 years old.